In this post, all about how I used CBD to help me go off of Zoloft and Wellbutrin.

 I take 100 mg of CBD on most days, usually in the late morning.
 CBD is non-addictive and there are no withdrawals, so I feel less anxious about missing a day or two here and there.
 I primarily use a CBD oil sublingually, as that is the quickest and most effective method for absorbing CBD.
 Sublingual means you apply the oil under your tongue and hold there for a few minutes, allowing it to absorb.
 Occasionally I switch up my routine by taking CBD capsules or vaporizing pure CBD isolate in a vape pen or dab rig.

 CBD is readily available online and there are many trusted companies offering a wide range of products.
 See my CBD reviews for brand recommendations.
 The tincture I use daily is from Medterra (use code STONERMOMCBD for 20% off), as its tasteless oil is the easiest for me to consume.
-Harbor Hemp is a quality water soluable brand with isolate and full spectrum tinctures.
-I also really like Ananda Hemp’s line of products (see my review here).
 For capsules I prefer the 50 mg from Endoca.
 Endoca also makes pure CBD crystals that I am really impressed with and will be reviewing later this month.
-If you are in Oregon check out Wright & Well.
-Their full spectrum and THC tinctures are ideal.
+If you prefer to vape or smoke hemp flower, check out my very own hemp line at Happy Flower Company.
+Full potency and terpene reports available with every strain.
+Federally legal and ships to all 50 states!
+Use code STONERMOM15 for 15% off your purchase.

 A Final Note